552020/ic-1inch/scripts/limit-orders-manual-guide.md

 **Note:** This guide uses two test tokens (`test_token_a` and `test_token_b`) for local testing instead of ICP, since the ICP ledger is not available on the local testnet.
 This allows full testing of the limit order functionality without requiring external dependencies.

+**Important:** This implementation uses ICRC-2 tokens which require explicit approval before transfers.
+Both the maker and taker must approve the backend canister to spend their tokens before orders can be filled.
+This is a crucial step that must be completed for successful order execution.

 # Prerequisites

 ## Setup Instructions